Design Stability in Adaptive Experiments: Implications for Treatment Effect Estimation: Proofs of Theorems

-\underline{\textbf{For Weakly Stable Design:}} By arguments analogous to the weakly stable case (Definition~\ref{def:weak-design-stability}) in the proof of Theorem~\ref{Thm:ipw}, and under the additional assumption~\eqref{eqn:extra_assumption}, it follows that Combining the two cases, the asymptotic variance of the AIPW estimator is
+\underline{\textbf{For Weakly Stable Design:}} By arguments analogous to the weakly stable case in the proof of Theorem~\ref{Thm:ipw}, it follows that Combining the two cases, the asymptotic variance of the AIPW estimator is